srsapireddy/OpenLANE_EDA/README.md

 # OpenLANE-Sky130-Physical-Design-Workshop
 This is the compilation of my notes for the 5 Day Workshop: Advanced Physical Design using OpenLANE/Sky130.
-The goal is to cover the complete RTL2GDS flow using the open-source flow OpenLane with SKY130nm PDK.
+The goal is to cover the complete RTL2GDS flow using the open-source flow OpenLane with SKY130nm PDK. </br>

 ## Day 1
 ### 1. How to Talk to Computers?
 ![package](https://github.com/srsapireddy/Images/blob/main/1.PNG?raw=true) </br>
 The chip will be sitting at the center of the package.
-Chip is connected to the package, as shown in the figure.
+Chip is connected to the package, as shown in the figure.  </br>
   * PADS – To send the signals inside the chip inside or outside the chip. </br>
   * CORE – Where all the digital logic is placed.
   * DIE – The size of the entire chip.
-Die will be manufactured on the silicon wafer.
+Die will be manufactured on the silicon wafer. </br>
 ![core](https://github.com/srsapireddy/Images/blob/main/2.PNG?raw=true) </br>
-Other details
+Other details </br>
-  * Foundry – Place where the chips get manufactured.
+  * Foundry – Place where the chips get manufactured. </br>
-  * IP (Intelligent Properties) – An Intellectual Property (IP) core in Semiconductors is a reusable unit of logic or functionality or a cell or a layout design that is normally developed with the idea of licencing to multiple vendor for using as building blocks in different chip designs.
+  * IP (Intelligent Properties) – An Intellectual Property (IP) core in Semiconductors is a reusable unit of logic or functionality or a cell or a layout design that is normally developed with the idea of licencing to multiple vendor for using as building blocks in different chip designs. </br>
-  * Macros – Digital logic blocks
+  * Macros – Digital logic blocks </br>
-  * RISC-V Instruction Set Architecture
+  * RISC-V Instruction Set Architecture </br>
-  * ISA – The way we interact with computers.
+  * ISA – The way we interact with computers.</br>
 ![macrovsip](https://github.com/srsapireddy/Images/blob/main/3.PNG?raw=true) </br>
 Suppose we want a C program to run on a particular layout.
 The C program is compiled into an assembly language program (RISC-V assembly language program).
 This assembly language program is converted into a machine language program (binary language program).
 The bits here will be executed in a layout, and we will get the required output.
 ![riscvisa](https://github.com/srsapireddy/Images/blob/main/4.PNG?raw=true) </br>
 The interface between RISC-V architecture and the layout is hardware description language.
-We implement RISC-V specifications in RTL.
+We implement RISC-V specifications in RTL. </br>

-### From software applications to hardware
+### From software applications to hardware</br>
 The application software enters a block called system software.
 The system software converts the application software into binary language. </br>
 ![software](https://github.com/srsapireddy/Images/blob/main/5.PNG?raw=true) </br>
-### The flow of System Software:
+### The flow of System Software:</br>

-1. OPERATING SYSTEM
+1. OPERATING SYSTEM </br>
 OS Handles IO operations and allocates memory and low-level system functions.
-Converts the app into an assembly language program and finally into the binary language program so that the hardware understands it.
+Converts the app into an assembly language program and finally into the binary language program so that the hardware understands it. </br>
-The output of the operating system is the small functions in C, C++, Java, and VB.
+The output of the operating system is the small functions in C, C++, Java, and VB.  </br>

-2. COMPILER
+2. COMPILER </br>
 These functions are taken by the respective compiler and convert them into instructions.
-The syntax of the instructions will depend on the type of hardware used (If the hardware is ARM, then the instructions will be in the ARM format) - .exe file.
+The syntax of the instructions will depend on the type of hardware used (If the hardware is ARM, then the instructions will be in the ARM format) - .exe file. </br>
-The instructions here will act as the abstract ISA between the hardware and the C programs.
+The instructions here will act as the abstract ISA between the hardware and the C programs. </br>
 ![stopwatch](https://github.com/srsapireddy/Images/blob/main/7.PNG?raw=true) </br>
 We need an RTL to implement instruction specifications.
 The RTL is converted into a synthesized netlist (high-level specification into synthesized netlist).
 This will be in the form of gates.
-Above netlist generation, we follow physical design implementation.
+Above netlist generation, we follow physical design implementation.</br>
 ![stopwatch](https://github.com/srsapireddy/Images/blob/main/8.PNG?raw=true) </br>

-3. ASSEMBLER
+3. ASSEMBLER</br>
 The job of the assembler is to take the instructions and convert them into binary numbers (machine language program).
 Based on machine language programs, the hardware executes the functions and accordingly generates the output. </br>
-Example: Stopwatch app
+Example: Stopwatch app</br>
 ![stopwatch](https://github.com/srsapireddy/Images/blob/main/6.PNG?raw=true) </br>
-### 2. SOC DESIGN AND OPENLANE
+### 2. SOC DESIGN AND OPENLANE</br>
-#### Introduction to all components of open-source digital ASIC design
+#### Introduction to all components of open-source digital ASIC design</br>
-Digital ASIC design requires RTL IPs, EDA Tools (qflow, OpenROAD, OpenLANE), and PDK data.
+Digital ASIC design requires RTL IPs, EDA Tools (qflow, OpenROAD, OpenLANE), and PDK data.</br>
   * What is a PDK?
-The interface between the FAB and the designers.
+The interface between the FAB and the designers.</br>
-  * PDK – Process Design Kit
+  * PDK – Process Design Kit</br>
-  * Collection of files used to model a fabrication process of EDA tools used to design IC.
+  * Collection of files used to model a fabrication process of EDA tools used to design IC.</br>
-    -	Process design rules: DRC, LVS, PEX
+    -	Process design rules: DRC, LVS, PEX</br>
-    -	Device Models
+    -	Device Models</br>
-    -	Digital Standard Cell Libraries
+    -	Digital Standard Cell Libraries</br>
-    -	I/0 Libraries </br>
+    -	I/0 Libraries </br></br>
 ![foss](https://github.com/srsapireddy/Images/blob/main/9.PNG?raw=true) </br>

-Google releaseD open-source PDK for ASIC implementation using open-source or close source tools.
+Google releaseD open-source PDK for ASIC implementation using open-source or close source tools.</br>
 ![distribution](https://github.com/srsapireddy/Images/blob/main/10.PNG?raw=true) </br>
 The fabrication process of SkyWater 130 nm is cheaper than advanced nodes.
 It covers over 6% of IC technology nodes used in the market. </br>
 ![130nm](https://github.com/srsapireddy/Images/blob/main/11.PNG?raw=true) </br>

-### ASIC Flow objective: RTL to GDS II - Also called Automated PnR and/or Physical Implementation.
+### ASIC Flow objective: RTL to GDS II - Also called Automated PnR and/or Physical Implementation.</br>
 ![tools](https://github.com/srsapireddy/Images/blob/main/12.PNG?raw=true) </br>
-#### Simplified RTL to GDSII Flow
+#### Simplified RTL to GDSII Flow</br>
 ![flow](https://github.com/srsapireddy/Images/blob/main/13.PNG?raw=true)  </br>
-#### 1. Synthesis
+#### 1. Synthesis</br>
 ![Synthesis](https://github.com/srsapireddy/Images/blob/main/14.PNG?raw=true) </br>
 Converts RTL to a circuit out of components from the standard cell library (SCL).
 The resulting circuit is referred to as a gate-level netlist.
 Gate level netlist is functional equivalent to RTL. </br>
 The library building blocks, or the cells, have regular layouts.
 Typically, the cell layout is enclosed by a fixed-height rectangle.
 The cell width is variable but discrete.
-It is an integer of multiple units called site width.
+It is an integer of multiple units called site width.</br>
-* Standard cells have a regular layout – Each has different views/ models.
+* Standard cells have a regular layout – Each has different views/ models.</br>
-* Liberty View – Has an electrical model for the cells, such as delay and power models.
+* Liberty View – Has an electrical model for the cells, such as delay and power models. </br>
 * HDL and SPICE behavior views for the cells.
-Layout view for the cells.
+Layout view for the cells. </br>
 * GDS View, LEF view- abstract view.

-#### 2. Floor planning and power planning
+#### 2. Floor planning and power planning</br>
 ![fp](https://github.com/srsapireddy/Images/blob/main/15.PNG?raw=true) </br>
-The objective here is to plan the silicon area and create robust power distribution to the circuits.
+The objective here is to plan the silicon area and create robust power distribution to the circuits. </br>
-Chip floor-planning: Partition the chip die between different system building blocks and place the I/P pads.
+Chip floor-planning: Partition the chip die between different system building blocks and place the I/P pads.</br>
 Macro Floor Planning: Dimensions, pin locations, rows or routing tracks are definition.</br>
 ![pp](https://github.com/srsapireddy/Images/blob/main/16.PNG?raw=true) </br>
-In power planning the power network is constructed.
+In power planning the power network is constructed.</br>
 A chip is powered by multiple VDD and GND pins.
 The power pins are connected to all the components through rings and horizontal/ vertical power straps.
 Such parallel structures are meant to reduce the resistance hence the IR Drop, and to address the electromigration problem.
 Usually, the power distribution network uses upper metal layers as they are thicker than the lower metal layers.
-Hence have less resistance.
+Hence have less resistance. </br>

-#### 3. Placement:
+#### 3. Placement: </br>
 ![Placement](https://github.com/srsapireddy/Images/blob/main/17.PNG?raw=true) </br>
 Place the cells on the floorplan rows aligned with the site rows.
-Connected cells are placed very close to each other to reduce the interconnect delay and allow successful routing afterward.
+Connected cells are placed very close to each other to reduce the interconnect delay and allow successful routing afterward. </br>
-Done in two steps:
+Done in two steps: </br>
   * Global - Tries to find the optimal placement of all the cells.
 Such positions are not necessarily legal.
-So cells may overlap or go off the sites.
+So cells may overlap or go off the sites. </br>
-  * Detailed - The positions obtained from the global placement are minimally altered to be legal.
+  * Detailed - The positions obtained from the global placement are minimally altered to be legal. </br>
 ![Placement_2](https://github.com/srsapireddy/Images/blob/main/18.PNG?raw=true) </br>

-#### 4. Clock Tree Distribution:
+#### 4. Clock Tree Distribution:</br>
 ![CTS](https://github.com/srsapireddy/Images/blob/main/19.PNG?raw=true) </br>
-* Deliver the clock to all sequential elements (eg, FF) with minimum skew.
+* Deliver the clock to all sequential elements (eg, FF) with minimum skew.</br>
-* Clock skew – The arrival of the clock to the different components at different times.
+* Clock skew – The arrival of the clock to the different components at different times.</br>

-#### 5. Routing:
+#### 5. Routing: </br>
 ![Routing](https://github.com/srsapireddy/Images/blob/main/20.PNG?raw=true) </br>

 Given the placement and fixed number of metal layers, it’s required to find a valid pattern of horizontal and vertical wires to implement the nets that connect the cells together.
 The routing uses the available metal layers defined by the PDK.
 The PDK defines the pitch, tracks, and minimum width.
-Also, it defines the vias that are used to connect the wire signals present on the different metal layers.
+Also, it defines the vias that are used to connect the wire signals present on the different metal layers. </br>

 The Skywater 130 nm PDK defines six routing layers.
 The lowest layer is called the local interconnect layer (TiN layer).
 All the other metal layers are aluminum layers.
 Most of the routers are grid routers.
 They construct the routing grid out of the metal layer tracks.
-As the routing grid is huge, we follow the divide-and-conquer method for routing.
+As the routing grid is huge, we follow the divide-and-conquer method for routing.</br>
-    - Global Routing: Generated routing guides.
+    - Global Routing: Generated routing guides.</br>
-    - Detailed Routing: Uses the routing guides to implement the actual wiring.
+    - Detailed Routing: Uses the routing guides to implement the actual wiring.</br>
-Once done with routing, we can construct the final layout.
+Once done with routing, we can construct the final layout.</br>

-#### 6. Physical Verification:
+#### 6. Physical Verification: </br>
-* DRC -  To make sure that the final layout follows the design rules.
+* DRC -  To make sure that the final layout follows the design rules.</br>
-* LVS – To ensure the final layout matches the gate level netlist.
+* LVS – To ensure the final layout matches the gate level netlist.</br>
-* Timing Verification:
+* Timing Verification: </br>
   * STA – To make sure that all the timing constraints are met.
-And the circuit will run at a designated clock frequency.
+And the circuit will run at a designated clock frequency.</br>

-### Files of Physical Design:
+### Files of Physical Design:</br>
 * Tech file: .tech contains the metal layer, connectivity between layers, DRC rules, and other definitions needed by Magic layout tool to view a single cell. </br>

 * LEF file: .lef is combination of tech lef (contains metal layer geometries) and cell lef (contains geometries for all cells in the standard cell library).
 This lef file does not contain the logic part of cells, only the footprint that is needed by the PnR tool. </br>